-You also need to edit callback.c in the demo_apps directory to change the default network IP addresses.
-The gateway IP address and subnet mask should be set also.
+You may also need to edit callback.c in the demo_apps directory to change the default network gateway IP address and subnet mask.
 Application specific functions (callbacks) in this file can be changed, if required.
 If a gateway is not used (gateway IP address is set to 255.255.255.255) then the IP address of the PC and the IP address of the board must be set so they are on the same network. e.g. both are 192.168.2.xxx.
+These IP addresses are in tcp_app.c.

-The program, when configured for CLIENT_MODE, will attempt to connect via TCP/IP to a TCP echo server (such as the included TCP echo server program tcp_svr.exe that runs on a PC) at the destination IP location indicated in tcp_app.c and using the echo service port 7.
+The program, when configured for CLIENT_MODE, will attempt to connect via TCP/IP to a TCP echo server (such as the included TCP echo server program tcp_svr.exe that runs on a PC) at the destination IP location indicated in tcp_app.c in the eth_dest_addr array and using the echo service port 7.
 It sends data continuously to this address and then receives it back from the echo server.

 You could then do the opposite, use the PC tcp_cli.exe program, and set the example to run as a server.
-In this case, the PC will send data to the example program running on the MCF5208, which will then echo it back to the PC.
-When using tcp_cli.exe you must supply a parameter that is the same as the IP address set in the eth_src_addr array in tcp_app.c. e.g.
+In this case, the PC will send data to the example program running on the board, which will then echo it back to the PC.
+When using tcp_cli.exe you must supply a parameter that is the same as the IP address set in the eth src addr array in tcp_app.c. e.g.

-Tcp cli 192.168.2.3
+Tcp_cli 192.168.2.3

-Tcp cli.exe and Tcp svr.exe both display the data they receive on the screen.
+Tcp_cli.exe and Tcp_svr.exe both display the data they receive on the screen.